The Way of Being | A Journey

 3. The emphasis,

-4. The timing, which may be explicit or written in, and
+4. The timing, which may be explicit, and

 5. To balance structure and its abandon to favor a fresh outlook and approach.